Riib11/WorldA/README.md

 ## To Do:

-- Get FPS perspective to work (quaternion rotation not yet implemented).
 - Add basic rigid physics.
 - Deal with near limit on frustrum.
-- Capture mouse to allow for infinite movement? (like most FPS controlled games)
+- Capture mouse in window to allow for infinite movement? (like most FPS controlled games)